Shirou Emiya: Design

 Shirou was initially conceived as a young girl by Kinoko Nasu until it was decided to change his sex to appeal to gamers.
+The design eventually became a separate character named Ayaka Sajyou of Fate/Prototype and Fate/strange fake (voiced by Kana Hanazawa).

 Before writing Fate/stay night, Kinoko Nasu wrote the Fate route of the visual novel in his spare time as a high school student.
 Nasu originally imagined Shirou Emiya as a female character named Ayaka Sajyou (沙条綾香) who wore glasses and Saber as male.
 Nasu swapped their sexes due to his experience writing the novel Tsukihime and because Type-Moon believed a male protagonist would better fit the target demographic.
 There have been only small changes to Shirou's physical design since its inception.
 With red hair and stubborn eyes, Takeuchi aimed for a typical design of a straightforward shōnen manga genre character.
 He felt that it was too standard, however, so he added more circles in his eyes.
 Takeuchi has trouble bringing out Shirou's expressions because of his unique eyebrows; as a result, Shirou remains the most difficult Fate/stay night character for him to draw.
 Their goal of creating "a protagonist without a face" to comply with the nature of bishōjo games in the initial release of Fate/stay night is another reason Takeuchi had trouble drawing Shirou, who only appeared in a handful of scenes.
 In the re-released Réalta Nua version of the visual novel aimed at teenagers rather than just adults, the importance to show non-adult content was increased.
 So Takeuchi had to draw Shirou more often.
 Producer Tomonori Sudou felt that the staff had to draw Shirou more appealingly to bring more success to the anime.
 New clothing was also given to him.

 While Shirou retains his usual appearance in the spin-off manga Fate/kaleid liner Prisma Illya 3rei!! by author Hiroshi Hiroyama, during parts of his story, Shirou uses a magical card that dresses him in Archer's clothes.
 Hiroyama originally drew Shirou half-naked but felt this was ridiculous, mostly because the events depicted in the series take place in winter.
 In his final design, most of Shirou's torso is covered, giving him an appearance like that of his future heroic persona, with the exception of his right arm remaining uncovered.
 Already experienced in drawing Shirou before he started working on Illya's spin-off manga, Hiroyama had no problems with this version of Shirou, whom he referred to as one of the manga's protagonists due to the focus he gave him during the flashbacks about his past; Similar to the original visual novel, Hiroyama wanted to make Shirou select a route during his flashback chapters as he embarks on a quest to protect his sister, Miyu.